zer0ttl/zer0ttl-blog/content/posts/pwning-open-mongodb-servers-using-python.md

 ## Word of Caution :

-The focus of this article is to educate the reader on the horrors of open MongoDB servers and how to avoid them.
+The focus of this article is to educate the reader about the process of writing a script to explore open MongoDB servers.
 You may use the code shown in this post at your own risk.
 I am/will not be responsible for your actions.

 ## MongoDB :